Mahāprajña: Ahimsa Yatra (2001–2009)

 The world's problems touched Acharya Mahapragya deeply.
 In response, he came up with the solution of Ahimsa Yatra, a journey on foot to advance the cause of non-violence, was launched by Mahapragya 5 December 2001 at Sujangarh in Rajasthan.
 With Ahimsa Yatra, Acharyaji's mission is to train and spread nonviolence and its broad perspective to people.
 It is an endeavor to awaken a new faith in the infinite power of nonviolence.
 It aims at bringing the problems of all forms of violence into sharp focus.
 Its mission is to provide training for transforming the negative thoughts/emotions into positive direction.
 The spiritual aspect of non-violence training is to ignite the consciousness of non-violence and to cultivate the values of non-violence.
 And its practical aspect is the employment training for livelihood.

 Having eschewed violence and pledged to refrain from killing innocent creatures; political leaders, social workers, and spiritual leaders came to him for advice.
 He took his Yatra from Rajasthan to Gujarat, Maharashtra, Daman, Madhya Pradesh, Haryana, Delhi, some parts of Uttar Pradesh, Punjab, and Chandigarh.
 He passed through 87 districts of India, and covered more than 2400 villages, towns and cities, where he held meetings with many spiritual and political leaders and appealed for communal harmony.
-Approximately 40,000 volunteers were assigned to various responsibilities in their local areas.

 This Yatra allowed him to come into direct contact with farmers and common and poor people of the villages which he visited.
 He stopped at all the small villages on his route and held open mass meetings.
 Through this public speaking, Acharyaji created awareness on the broad perspectives of nonviolence, unemployment eradication, leading a life free from drug addiction, bad habits, communal harmony, healthy living, and harmonious social and personal lives.
 Side by side volunteers spread out in different directions in order to establish personal contact with families afflicted by drug addictions, unemployment, and stress.
 These volunteers were then to stay behind in order to help solve the afflicted's problems.
 Verily the villages and towns trekked by the Acharya become centres of training in ahimsa.

 The Yatra concluded 4 January 2009 at Sujangarh, the same place where it had been begun.